 - Conducting competitive analysis, marketing analysis, interviews, surveys, focus groups.

-- Analyzing collecting data
+- Analyzing collected data